apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 Using the Direct Runner for testing and development helps ensure that pipelines are robust across different Beam runners.
 In addition, debugging failed runs can be a non-trivial task when a pipeline executes on a remote cluster.
 Instead, it is often faster and simpler to perform local unit testing on your pipeline code.
 Unit testing your pipeline locally also allows you to use your preferred local debugging tools.

 {{if (eq .Sdk "go")}}
-In the SDK Go, the default is runner **DirectRunner**.
+In the GO SDK, the default is runner **DirectRunner**.

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/direct/)
+Additionally, you can read more about the Direct Runner [here](https://beam.apache.org/documentation/runners/direct/)

 #### Run example